List of Dutch inventions and innovations: Arts and architecture

-Cape Dutch architecture (1650s)

-Cape Dutch architecture is an architectural style found in the Western Cape of South Africa.
-The style was prominent in the early days (17th century) of the Cape Colony, and the name derives from the fact that the initial settlers of the Cape were primarily Dutch.
-The style has roots in medieval Netherlands, Germany, France and Indonesia.
-Houses in this style have a distinctive and recognisable design, with a prominent feature being the grand, ornately rounded gables, reminiscent of features in townhouses of Amsterdam built in the Dutch style.

-Amsterdam School (Dutch Expressionist architecture) (1910s)

-The Amsterdam School (Dutch: Amsterdamse School) flourished from 1910 through about 1930 in the Netherlands.
-The Amsterdam School movement is part of international Expressionist architecture, sometimes linked to German Brick Expressionism.

 Rietveld Schröder House (De Stijl architecture) (1924)

 The Rietveld Schröder House or Schröder House (Rietveld Schröderhuis in Dutch) in Utrecht was built in 1924 by Dutch architect Gerrit Rietveld.
 It became a listed monument in 1976 and a UNESCO World Heritage Site in 2000.
 The Rietveld Schröder House constitutes both inside and outside a radical break with tradition, offering little distinction between interior and exterior space.
 The rectilinear lines and planes flow from outside to inside, with the same colour palette and surfaces.
 Inside is a dynamic, changeable open zone rather than a static accumulation of rooms.
 The house is one of the best known examples of De Stijl architecture and arguably the only true De Stijl building.

-Van Nelle Factory (1925–1931)

-The Van Nelle factory was built between 1925 and 1931.
-Its most striking feature is its huge glass façades.
-The factory was designed on the premise that a modern, transparent and healthy working environment in green surroundings would be good both for production and for workers' welfare.
-The Van Nelle Factory is a Dutch national monument (Rijksmonument) and since 2014 has the status of UNESCO World Heritage Site.
-The Justification of Outstanding Universal Value was presented in 2013 to the UNESCO World Heritage Committee.

 Super Dutch (1990–present)

 An architectural movement started by a generation of new architects during the 1990, among this generation of architects were OMA, MVRDV, UNStudio, Mecanoo, Meyer en Van Schooten and many more.
 They started with buildings, which became internationally known for their new and refreshing style.